Big B's Backyard

 Smoking in the Dark

 BBQ doesn’t just happen during the day.
-If you’re doing an overnight brisket or a late-night winter smoke, good lighting is a safety requirement and a functional necessity.
-You can’t judge the color of a bark or the “jiggle” of a brisket in the shadows.
+If you’re doing an overnight brisket or a late-night winter smoke, good lighting is a safety requirement.
+It’s also a functional necessity.
+You can’t judge the color of a bark or the jiggle of a brisket in the shadows.

 Outdoor Kitchen Lighting